THE JUNE LETTER

 OF PORK BELLY VENTURES

-We call this letter your Pork Travel Guidebook.
+Here is your Pork Travel Guidebook.
 Please take a moment and decide how you will save this letter, where you'll keep it for the future.
-In the coming month, you may suddenly wake in the night, grasping for some detail.
-"How much is it to park a car at the Omaha airport?"
-"Do I need to box up my bike for transport on Pork trucks?"
-"Is it necessary to lock my bike?"
-The answers are here.
+In the coming month, you may suddenly wonder:

-Think of it as an encyclopedia.
 This reference document walks you through your week, service by service, telling you what to do and what to expect.
 It's a lot of straight talk.
 It's necessarily repetitive.
 Some of it may seem obvious.
-We’ll warn you not to make silly mistakes, and we don’t mean to offend.
-We’ve seen a lot of silly mistakes over the years, and if you read your June Letter, you’ll avoid them.
+We’ll try to help you avoid making silly mistakes.
+We don’t mean to offend.
+We’ve just seen a lot of silly mistakes over the years, and if you read your June Letter, you’ll avoid most of them.

-It’s long, and nobody needs to read it all.
+Nobody needs to read every section of this long letter.
 If you're not on the East/West Shuttle, for instance, skip that entire section.
 Table of Contents below.
-A quick glance will show you that it's mainly chronological, except for later sections.
+The June Letter is mostly chronological, except for later sections.
 There’s a section about our Smartphone App at the end of this letter.
+If you don’t have the App, you should get it today.

-Scan and print today.
+Scan and print the June Letter today.
 Tomorrow, pick up a highlighter and read a couple sections.
 Keep scanning for what you need.
 Re-read as needed.

 Table of Contents